elesto-dao/elesto/docs/Explanation/ADR/adr-template.md

 ## Abstract

-> "If you can't explain it simply, you don't understand it well enough."
+> "If you can not explain it simply, you do not understand it well enough."
 Provide a simplified and layman-accessible explanation of the ADR.
 > A short (~200 word) description of the issue being addressed.

 ## Context